-This is about a self-styled New York hipster who is paid a surprise and quite unwelcome visit by his pretty sixteen-year-old Hungarian cousin.
-From initial hostility and indifference a strange affection grows between the two exiles.
-Due to complete boredom they decide to visit their aunt in the wastelands of Cleveland and then proceed to sunny Florida where they lose all their money and unwittingly gain a fortune.
-With a final ironic twist, they are at the end, back where they began.
+A self-styled New York hipster is paid a surprise visit by his younger cousin from Budapest.
+From initial hostility and indifference a small degree of affection grows between the two.
+Along with a friend, they eventually end up visiting their aunt in the wastelands of Cleveland and then proceed to Florida where they lose all their money gambling before unwittingly gaining a fortune.
 Written by

 [speaks indistinctly in Hungarian]

 Oh, hello, Aunt Lotte.

 Don't speak to me in Hungarian, please.
 No, I haven't heard from him, not for ten years.
 Yeah, I got your letter.
 Speak English, please!
 Yeah, my little cousin Eva.
 Yeah, I know, she's come - coming here and she's gonna stay overnight, when's she coming?
 Today?
 Straight from Budapest today?
 Ah, no. No, I never agreed to that.
 I can't possibly babysit for her for...